 Historians state that the practice of yoga even dates back to the Indus Valley Civilisation (3000-1800 BCE), and the Quetta, Harappan, and Mohenjo Daro civilizations.
 Excavations carried out in these areas brought to light the Pashupati Seal, that shows a figure sitting in a yogic posture.

-Thus, explaining how yoga was already known and practiced even then.
-Indus Valley Civilization, the present day Northern India is said to be the cradle of this tradition with a rich and glorious history.
+Thus, explaining how yoga was already known and practised even then.
+Indus Valley Civilization, the present-day Northern India is said to be the cradle of this tradition with a rich and glorious history.
 Owing to its origin in the Pre-Vedic periodic, it gradually was transformed and refined over time by its practitioners; the Brahmin priest and the Hindu Rishis – the mystics.

 The Changing Culture of Yoga